vitessio/website/content/en/docs/19.0/user-guides/migration/materialize.md

 }
 ```

-We can now also use the `Workflow` `stop`/`start` actions to temporarily stop the materialization workflow.
+We can now also use the [`stop`](../../../reference/programs/vtctldclient/vtctldclient_materialize/vtctldclient_materialize_stop/) and [`start`](../../../reference/programs/vtctldclient/vtctldclient_materialize/vtctldclient_materialize_start/) actions to temporarily stop the materialization workflow.
 For
 example:

 ```bash